tim-richter/spinne/README.md

 ## Installation

-Spinne is a command line tool written in rust, so you need to have rust/cargo installed.
+Spinne is a command line tool written in rust, so the easiest way to install it is via cargo:

 ```bash
 cargo install spinne